UN Security Council adopts Syria ceasefire resolution

-(CNN)After multiple delays, the UN Security Council on Saturday unanimously adopted a resolution calling for a 30-day ceasefire in Syria.
+(CNN)Not long after the UN Security Council unanimously adopted a resolution calling for a 30-day ceasefire in Syria, regime military aircraft hit targets in the besieged Damascus suburb of Eastern Ghouta, activists said Saturday night.

+"Warplanes carried out airstrikes targeting areas in the town of Shifouniya in Eastern Ghouta," the UK- based Syrian Observatory for Human Rights said without giving details on casualties or damage.

+There was no immediate mention of airstrikes on the state-run Syrian Arab News Agency.
+CNN has not verified the occurrence and timing of the airstrikes.

+Earlier, after the ceasefire vote, Syrian UN Ambassador Bashar Ja'afari said the regime would continue to go after what it deemed terrorist groups.

+"We practice a sovereign right of self-defense, and we will continue to fight terrorism wherever it is found on Syrian soil," he said, according to SANA.

-The truce would allow for the delivery of emergency aid and the evacuation of the wounded in some of Syria's hardest-hit areas, including the besieged Eastern Ghouta region near Damascus.
+A truce would allow for the delivery of emergency aid and the evacuation of the wounded in some of Syria's hardest-hit areas, including Eastern Ghouta.

 Diplomats said Saturday's vote ended up being a bit of a showdown between Nikki Haley, the US ambassador to the United Nations, and her Russian counterpart, Vassily Nebenzia, over the timing of a ceasefire.